LukasWoodtli/WebPage/content/domain_driven_design.md

 Ideally each Bounded Context is developed and maintained by one team.

 The boundaries of the Context (and its model) need to be explicit.
 The model has to be contained completely in the Bounded Context.
+It's also important to define whant isn't part  of a bounded context.

 A Bounded Context contains usually multiple modules.